 Work-based learning in human resource management in a business/organization setting.
 On-the-job training and work experience.
 Application of human resource management knowledge, principles and practices to the business/organization setting.

-Formal approval by the Department Head / Program Coordinator / Internship Administrator (as appropriate) is required.
+Prerequisites: Normally the student will have completed 70 credits before embarking on this module.
+Formal approval by the Department Head / Program Coordinator / Internship Administrator (as